regulatorystudies/regulation-digest/README.md

 The program is compiled for distribution using the Nuitka python package (see [Use Case 4 - Program Distribution](https://nuitka.net/doc/user-manual.html#use-case-4-program-distribution) in the User Manual).
 Standalone mode produces a folder for distribution to other systems.

 The following commands create a `.dist` folder containing the executable `retrieve_documents.exe`.
 The `--include-data-files` flag is used to include the metadata required to identify parent agencies associated with each document.
+You can specify the source of the data files and the end location of the files in the compiled dist using `--include-data-files=<source>=<target>`.

 ```{cmd}
 cd "PATH/TO/SCRIPT"